-3701-62-14- The rule sets forth the prohibitions pertaining to DNR orders and DNR identification.
+3701-62-14 The rule sets forth the prohibitions pertaining to a DNR Order and DNR identification.
 The rule prohibits a physician, CNP, or CNS from delaying the transfer of a patient in violation of division (B) of section 2133 of the Revised Code.
-Additional prohibitions include: falsification and forgery of a DNR for another individual as well as the falsification or forgery of a revocation; defacement, concealment, cancelation or obliteration of another individuals DNR order without permission; and concealment or withholding knowledge of a DNR revocation with the intent to cause the use, withholding, or withdrawal of CPR for the other person.
-Pursuant to section 2133.26 of the Revised Code, whoever violates paragraph (A) or (E) of this rule is guilty of a misdemeanor of the third degree.
-Whoever violates paragraph (B), (C), or (D) of this rule is guilty of a misdemeanor of the first degree.
-The rule is being revised to include physician's assistants.
+Additional prohibitions include: falsification and forgery of a DNR for another individual as well as the falsification or forgery of a revocation; defacement, concealment, cancelation or obliteration of another individuals DNR Order without permission; and concealment or withholding knowledge of a DNR revocation with the intent to cause the use, withholding, or withdrawal of CPR for the other person.
+Pursuant to section 2133.26 of the Revised Code, whoever violates paragraph (A) or (E) of this rule is guilty of a misdemeanor of the first degree.
+The rule is being revised to include replace the use of CNP and CNS with APRN and to incorporate the use of the term "authorized healthcare provider.".